ArkFlame/FlameCore/docs/NpcAPI_Getting_Started_Guide.markdown

 ## 2. Initialize NpcAPI

-Initialize the `NpcAPI` in your plugin's `onEnable` method to set up necessary listeners and tasks.
+Enable the `NpcAPI` in your plugin's `onEnable` method to set up necessary listeners and tasks.

 ```java
 import com.arkflame.flamecore.npcapi.NpcAPI;